ashleybellas/SeaLevelExtrapolation_2024/README.md

     - For a lower order polygon region, just repeat one or two of the coordinates
     - First coordinate must be the lower left corner and list coordinates counter-clockwise
 1. Run IsolateRegionalTimeseries_ComputeRateAccel.py
-  1. Calls a function IsolateTimeseries_5PointPolygonRegions to
+    - Calls a function IsolateTimeseries_5PointPolygonRegions to
-     1. Compute the regional timeseries by averaging the MEaSUREs data within defined regions
+        - Compute the regional timeseries by averaging the MEaSUREs data within defined regions
-     1. Save results to file
+        - Save results to file
-  b.
-Calls a function ComputeRateAccel_RegionalTimeseries to
+    - Calls a function ComputeRateAccel_RegionalTimeseries to
-    i.	compute the rate, acceleration, annual, semi-annual, and formal errors of the regional timeseries, ii.	save results to file
+        - compute the rate, acceleration, annual, semi-annual, and formal errors of the regional timeseries, -save results to file
   c.
 Plots the results
 1. Run ExtrapolateRegionalTimeseries_PlotwithAR6multiSSP.py
   a.
 Calls a function ConstructRateAccelEnsemble to